pi-top/pi-topOS-Apt-Source/README.md

 ## Manually

-You can also manually add the source you want by cloning this repository and copying the files into your system.
+You can also manually add the source you want by cloning this repository, copying the required keys and running the install script.

 ```
 # Clone repository